Looking for Christmas cookie exchange ideas? You’ll love these easy recipes for dark chocolate bark and Mexican wedding cakes!

-Mexican Wedding Cakes
+How to Make Mexican Wedding Cakes

-1 cup butter
+- 1 cup butter

-4 tbsp. icing sugar
+- 4 tablespoons icing sugar (confectioner’s)

-2 cups flour
+- 2 cups all purpose flour

-½ tsp. almond extract
+- ½ teaspoon almond extract

-1 cup chopped walnuts
+- 1 cup finely chopped walnuts

-extra icing sugar for rolling
+- extra icing sugar for rolling

-Remove from pan and cool for about 5 minutes.
+- Remove from pan and cool for about 5 minutes.
 Roll cookies in icing sugar and allow to completely cool.